 Debt Collection – the do’s and don’ts

-Do you trouble chasing debtors for payment? – There are a number of things you can do to improve your debt collection process.
+Do you have trouble chasing debtors for payment? – There are a number of things you can do to improve your debt collection process.

-Firstly – Debt Collection companies can be expensive, they often charge you, the creditor, their fees on top of the solicitor’s fee who they instruct on your behalf.
+First – Debt Collection companies can be expensive, they often charge you, the creditor, their fees on top of the solicitor’s fee who they instruct on your behalf.
 The benefit of instructing a solicitor directly is that solicitor’s fees are charged on a sliding court scale and must be agreed between the solicitor and the client before work is undertaken thus saving you considerable expenditure to recover your debt.